 OUWB faculty, students and staff published a total of 685 articles in 2021?

 The lists are compiled quarterly and annually.
 You can also submit your publication for inclusion.

 The Open Access (OA) publishing model has paved the way for global scholarly communication in allowing free, unlimited access to research without the barriers of publisher paywalls.
 However, when selecting journals to publish in, be mindful of sham OA journals that only "exist for the sole purpose of profit, not the dissemination of high-quality research findings and furtherance of knowledge" (Berger & Cirasella, 2015).
 These are known as predatory publishers and could impact your scholarly reputation, promotion and tenure, and institution.

-Here are a few criteria that indicate it is a good OA journal:
+Here are a few criteria that indicate it is a good Open Access journal: